Partner for Change

 There is a longstanding history between MCEC and Launch Housing.
 The land that MCEC stands on today was home to Hanover’s New Gordon House from 1976-1994 (a proud precursor to Launch Housing).
 Fast forward to current day and our partnership is going from strength to strength with the MCEC Launch Housing Employment Program.
 The program provides casual work opportunities for our youth clients that are living in the Education First Youth Foyers (EFY).
 It’s seen many at-risk young people work across MCEC’s kitchen, retail and customer service teams, providing employment opportunities while they finish their studies.
 It’s an amazing, and impactful partnership that ensures young people develop confidence, experience and transferable skills to high industry standards.

-Society Melbourne is a social enterprise with the vision of eliminating youth homelessness in Australia.
+For Change Co. is a social enterprise with the vision of eliminating youth homelessness in Australia.
 Dedicated to this purpose, 100% of profits from their four social enterprises – Crêpes for Change, Coffee Cart Changing Lives, home.one & home.two – go towards helping young people escape the cycle of homelessness.
 Society Melbourne works closely with young people experiencing homelessness and empowers them to break the homelessness cycle themselves.
-In addition to the Hospitality Training Program, Society Melbourne’s partnership with Launch Housing helps provide sustainable housing solutions and a rent subsidy program allowing young people exiting Launch Housing’s EFY Foyer program to enter the rental market.
+In addition to the Hospitality Training Program, For Change Co. partners with Launch Housing to help provide sustainable housing solutions and a rent subsidy program allowing young people exiting Launch Housing’s EFY Foyer program to enter the rental market.

 Rotary, Club of Melbourne: turning houses into homes